bbauska/CSS-Notes4Pros/README.md

 <h4>Specifying Direction Using Shorthand Property</h4>

-The standard margin property can be expanded to specify differing widths to each side of the selected elements.
-The syntax for doing this is as follows:
+<p>The standard margin property can be expanded to specify differing
+widths to each side of the selected elements.
+The syntax for doing this is as follows:</p>

 <pre><code><b>margin</b>: &lt;top&gt; &lt;right&gt; &lt;bottom&gt; &lt;left&gt;;</code></pre>

-> The following example applies a zero-width margin to the top of the
+<p>The following example applies a zero-width margin to the top of the
-> div, a 10px margin to the right side, a 50px margin to the left side,
-> and a 100px margin to the left side. <a href="https://jsfiddle.net/1979c947/">View
+div, a 10px margin to the right side, a 50px margin to the left side, and a 100px margin to the left side. <a href="https://jsfiddle.net/1979c947/">View Result.</p>
-> Result.
->

 <h4>HTML:</h4>

 <pre><code>